An Open-Source Platform for High-Performance Non-Coherent On-Chip Communication: Related Work

 Non-coherent on-chip communication is central for heterogeneous, accelerator-rich \glspl{soc}~\cite{giri2018}.
 Protocols similar to AMBA \acrshort{axi}5~\cite{axi}, which our platform directly supports, are IBM's CoreConnect~\cite{coreconnect}, Silicore's Wishbone~\cite{wishbone}, Accellera's Open Core Protocol (OCP)~\cite{accellera:ocp}, and SiFive's TileLink Uncached Heavyweight (TL-UH)~\cite{tilelink}.
 They all, like \acrshort{axi}, are royalty-free standards.
 CoreConnect, Wishbone, and OCP provide a subset of the features of \acrshort{axi}5, and while they had been used in the past, they are nowadays not nearly as widely used as \acrshort{axi}.
 TL-UH, like \acrshort{axi}5, supports burst transactions, multiple outstanding transactions, and transaction reordering and uses valid-ready flow control.
 TL-UH has stricter forward progress requirements than \acrshort{axi}5, which our modules could also fulfill.
-While the specifications define interfaces and protocols for on-chip communication, they do not describe the architecture of network modules implementing them; that is an important contribution of our work.
+While the specifications define protocols for on-chip communication, they do not describe the architecture of network modules implementing them; that is an important contribution of our work.
 The OpenSoC~Fabric~\cite{fatollahi2016} is an open-source implementation of a custom non-coherent protocol, with an interface to AXI-Lite in development.
 AXI-Lite does not support bursts or transaction reordering and is therefore not suited for high-performance communication.
-The ESP project~\cite{giri2018nocs} provides an open-source implementation of a 2D-mesh \gls{noc} with coherent and non-coherent layers and a custom protocol.
+The ESP project~\cite{giri2018nocs} provides an open-source implementation of a 2D-mesh \gls{noc} with a custom protocol.
+Similarly, the non-coherent BaseJump Manycore Accelerator Network, which has first been used in the Celerity chip~\cite{davidson2018}, adheres to a custom protocol and is designed for 2D-mesh networks.

 In contrast, our platform is topology-agnostic and adheres to an industry-standard protocol.

-Commercial \gls{ip} offerings for \gls{axi} exist from multiple vendors, e.g., Arm's CoreLink Network Interconnect \glspl{ip}~\cite{nic400}, Synopsys' DesignWare IPs~\cite{synopsys:dw:axi}, and Arteris' FlexNoC~\cite{flexnoc}, and they are used in many modern \glsknownpl{soc}.
-The architecture and performance of these \glspl{ip} is not public.
-To the best of our knowledge, our work is the first to present the microarchitecture, complexity, and performance of a state-of-the art, industry-standard on-chip communication protocol and to provide a free, open-source implementation sufficiently mature for \gls{asic} tapeouts (e.g., \cite{manticore,zaruba2019}).
+An overview of on- and off-chip interconnects for \gls{nn} accelerators is presented in \cite{nabavinejad2020DNNnetworks}.
+They highlight the need for non-mesh topologies in \gls{nn} accelerators, to which we contribute with our case study and topology-independent platform.